habdullah/edgenet/docs/enhancements/000-eep-template.md

 Define graduation milestones.

 These may be defined in terms of API maturity, or as something else.
-The KEP should keep this high-level with a focus on what signals will be looked at to determine graduation.
+The EEP should keep this high-level with a focus on what signals will be looked at to determine graduation.